Dr. Joanna Cates, clinical psychologist, writes for Vetsnet:

 In this blog for Vetsnet, Alison Lambert of Onswitch discusses the important considerations if you’re thinking of moving from employee to employer, financial and otherwise.
 Continue reading

-Designed to keep you up date with disease, drug and treatment trends, and topical news, the KiT newsletters are intended for those taking an extended break from practice.
-They are written by vets in practice, collating all the pertinent changes that may affect your smooth transition back into practice life Continue reading
+Keep up to date with disease, drug and treatment trends, and topical news.
+These e-newsletters are written by vets in practice, collating all the pertinent changes to practice life.
+Continue reading

 Over 11,000 respondents contributed to the consultation by the RCVS (the highest number to date).

 A very high proportion of veterinary nurses (92%) and a clear majority of veterinary surgeons (71%) agreed that veterinary nurses should be able to undertake additional areas of work.
 Continue reading

 Traditionally, we’re a reactive profession.
 In a modern era moving at an exponentially rapid rate, we need to start being PROACTIVE and future-proofing.
 Join the debate and get involved… before the change happens and you wish you’d had your say earlier.

 We’re summarising the RCVS/BVA joint initiative to encourage the veterinary profession to take control of its destiny.
 It seeks to discover, alongside members, how the veterinary profession can remain sustainable and relevant, Continue reading

 This is not a well researched subject in our profession, but a recent survey revealed ways in which some individuals are affected.
 Continue reading